pratha19/rider_retention_model_ride_sharing/README.md

  It covers three parts:
  Part 1 ‑ Exploratory data analysis
  Part 2 ‑ Experiment and metrics design
  Part 3 ‑ Predictive modeling

+ The questions for the project can be found in data/ultimate_data_science_challenge.pdf file.

 Data description
 ● city: city this user signed up in